For example, a 3-call transaction might look like this:

 Are test transactions free?

-Under API pricing, paid Spreedly subscribers will pay for all API calls used for test transactions as well as production transactions.
-For load testing, we recommend simulating the load rather than using the Spreedly test gateway for load testing.
-Or maintaining a separate trial account post-subscription.
-For more information, you can visit our documentation on testing.
+Under API pricing, a paid Spreedly subscriber will pay for all API calls used for test transactions as well as production transactions.

-How can I make my API calls more efficiently?
+How can I make my API calls more efficient?

 Each API request can take 100-400 milliseconds - that’s without considering gateway latency, which can be as high as 60 seconds.
 Reducing the number of API calls made in the transaction process could shave seconds or even minutes off of your customers’ checkout experience, creating a more efficient (and cost-effective) workflow.